SaraRasoulian/DotNet-WebAPI-Vue-Portfolio/README.md

 <h2>Give a Star ⭐ </h2>
-<p>If you like this project or it helped you, I hope you can give a star for it.
+<p>If you like this project, I hope you consider giving it a star.
 Thanks!</p>

 <h2>Tech Stack 🛠️ </h2>